Supplements

 Read more about this powerful little root here.

-Spearmint to reduce testosterone production
+Spearmint to reduce androgen production

 Spearmint tea has been shown to reduce testosterone production.
 Although this male hormone is important in both men and women, too much can cause a lot of problems.
 Reducing your testosterone levels is especially important if you have PCOS.
 It may also help combat acne!